jaksonlabs/jakson/book/README.md

 # Columnar Binary JSON Books

-This directory (`book`) contains the Carbon Specification document, and a manual on the [libcarbon](https://github.com/protolabs/libcarbon) library.
+This directory (`book`) contains the Carbon Specification document, and a developer manual for [Jakson](https://github.com/protolabs/libcarbon) (including the Carbon API).

 ## Specification